snyk-sandbox/http-fake-backend/README.md

 The configuration object in Detail:

 * `name: 'articleList'`
-	* Is used to set the endpoint (the first part of the url in case you use params)
+	* Is used to set the endpoint.
+* `urls`
-* `urls` You need add least one url object
+	* You need add least one url object.
+* `urls.method: 'GET'`
+	* optional.
+Uses `GET` when not defined.
-* `urls.method: 'GET'` is used to define the http method to which the endpoint will listen.
+	* is used to define the http method to which the endpoint will listen.
 * `urls.params: '/{filter}/{offset}/{items}'`
 	* Optional
 	* The endpoint will need the amount of params within the URL if defined.